VitriolLabs/VitriolLabs.github.io/_posts/2024-02-15-hello-world.md

 tags: [blog, hello]
 ---

-# Welcome to the Vitriol Labs blog: A peek into our work
+# Welcome to a blog beyond the code: Findings by VL

 Hello, World!
 Today marks a significant milestone for us at Vitriol Labs - the launch of our official blog.
 We're thrilled to launch this space as a cornerstone of our community, where we'll share insights & developments along our journey.